-Due to the global pandemic, the annual ALS Association Federal Advocacy Day was held remotely on June 1-3, 2020.
-Nearly 60 volunteers from The ALS Association Florida Chapter participated.
+Last year, the annual ALS Association Federal Advocacy Day was held remotely on June 8-10, 2021.
+Nearly 50 volunteers from The ALS Association Florida Chapter participated.
 All told, volunteers interacted with all 29 Florida legislative offices during the event.

 Be sure to thank Gov. DeSantis, as well as your state senator and state representative, for their support of Bitner Plante.
 If you are using Twitter or Facebook, don't forget to tag @ALSFlorida!

 If you are interested in joining our advocacy program, please sign up here.